What is the process for incorporation?

 A mayor and board of trustees, consisting of Edgemont residents serving on a volunteer basis, will be elected within 60 days of incorporation.
 A nonpartisan nominating committee can endorse a slate.
 The governing bodies of most villages in Westchester are elected at-large for two-year or three-year terms.

-The mayor and trustees will serve as the legislative body of the Village and establish all priorities and policies.
+The mayor and trustees will serve as the legislative body of the Village and establish all priorities and policies (click here for an example from the Village of Irvington).
 They will enact, by resolution, all Village laws and approve annual Village operating and capital budgets and the issuance of indebtedness.
 The board of trustees will work with both the Village’s professional staff and its appointed volunteer boards and commissions (e.g. zoning board).

-As villagers, Edgemont residents would still have the ability to vote for Town Board, including the Town Supervisor.
+As villagers, Edgemont residents would remain Greenburgh residents and retain the ability to vote for Town Board, including the Town Supervisor.

-Who will run the day-to-day operations of the Village and where will they be housed?
+Who will run the day-to-day operations of the Village; where will they be housed; and how much does that function cost?

 Most Westchester villages and towns are administered by a professional village manager, appointed by the governing body, to oversee all village services, contracts, and employees.
-The Town of Greenburgh is currently managed by an elected politician.
+The Town of Greenburgh is currently managed by an elected politician, making it one of the few municipalities in Westchester that does not utilize professional management.

 What authority will Edgemont have over land use?

 As an incorporated village, Edgemont’s governing body would be required to establish a zoning board and may also appoint a planning board; both would be populated by Edgemont residents.
-The Village (rather than the Town) would assume full authority over land-use matters, subject to all relevant state and federal laws, and develop an Edgemont-focused comprehensive plan, for which the EIC included $300,000 in the financial feasibility study.
+The Village (rather than the Town) would assume full authority over land-use matters, subject to all relevant state and federal laws, and develop an Edgemont-focused comprehensive plan (click here for Rye Brook example), for which the EIC included $300,000 in the financial feasibility study.

 The Village would likely establish its own building department managed by a building inspector who would serve as the code enforcement official for the Village.
 The individual would have administrative authority over the land-use process, and maintain New York State certification for the administration and enforcement of the New York State Uniform Fire Prevention and Building Codes.